 Often you will want a quilted toaster cover.
 You can purchase pre-quilted fabric for this purpose or quilt fabric first before using it in the pattern.
 For example, a cotton calico fabric quilted with natural cotton batting.
 Or, you might want a stiffer cover, such as made with fusible interfacing.
 Choose washable fabric if you often are dealing with kitchen spills and spatters that can soil your toaster cover.

 Piping is added to the end sections for a crisp outline while the bottom edge of the cover is finished in bias tape.
 You can choose colors for these that coordinate well with your fabric and kitchen color scheme.

 Assemble these materials for making a toaster cover:

 Make Your Pattern

-- To determine the length of the continuous strip, measure the height and width of the end section described above.
-Two of the height and one of the width gives you the length, BUT it is advisable to add a few inches.
+- Length: To determine the length of the continuous strip, measure the height and width of the end section described above.
+Two of the height and one of the width gives you the length, but it is advisable to add a few inches.
 Any extra can be trimmed off after it has been attached to the end sections, but you can not add fabric once it has been cut.